BurntBeefBurrito/CS30-final/proposal.md

 - menus for picking a song, settings, credits for musicians and inspirations, and instructions
   - the settings menu will include volume, hitsounds and likely other settings
 - a basic tutorial
+  - this will serve as a tutorial and also as a first map for practicing map making
 - an additional program for charting support
   - this is so that I can create maps without losing my sanity
 - basic "flavour" to make hitting notes feel responsive and rewarding (audio and visual reactions)